Kinship Guardianship Assistance Payment (Kin-GAP) Program

 1. Provide a blank KG5, Kinship Guardianship Assistance Payment (Kin-GAP) Program Nonrecurring Legal Guardianship Expenses Form to the relative and explain that the appropriate documentation must be attached to the completed form and, if necessary, more than one KG5 form may be used.

-2. Advise the relative that the completed and signed KG4 and KG5(s) and all supporting documentation (including copy of legal guardianship order) are to be submitted for reimbursement to: DCFS Fiscal Operations, 425 Shatto Place, Suite 205, Los Angeles, CA 90020.
+2. Advise the relative that the completed and signed KG4 and KG5(s) and all supporting documentation (including copy of legal guardianship order) are to be submitted for reimbursement to: DCFS Fiscal Operations, 510 S. Vermont Ave.
+Los Angeles, CA 90020.

 4. Obtain a completed KG2, Statement of Facts Supporting Eligibility for Kinship Guardianship Assistance Payment (Kin-GAP) Program, from the relative caregiver as this will facilitate the case's entry to Kin-GAP and the closure of the case.

-5. Inform the relative that Kin-GAP benefits commence on the first day of the following month in which the SOC 369A is signed by all parties.
+5. Inform the relative that Kin-GAP benefits commence on the day after dependency jurisdiction is terminated.

 6. Explain to the relative caregiver that the Kin-GAP start date may commence later depending on factors such as: